The Courage to Defy

 Seeing the terrible plight of the refugees, Sousa Mendes decided to disobey his government’s explicit instruction.
 He received a delegation of refugees at the consulate, headed by Rabbi Haim Kruger, and promised transit visas to everyone in need.
 He even added that those who could not pay the visa fees would receive the documents free of charge.
 He then set up an improvised office in the consulate and, with the help of two of his sons and several Jews who were waiting nearby, began to issue entrance permits.
 Sousa Mendes toiled for three days and three nights, allowing himself not a moment’s rest and collapsing in exhaustion once the job was done.
 Between 15 and 22 June 1940 Sousa Mendes issued a total of 1,575 visas.

 Rumors about Sousa Mendes’ actions reached Lisbon, which summarily ordered him to return to his homeland at once.
 Two men were sent to escort him back to Portugal.
 On the way, still in France, they passed the Portuguese consulate in Bayonne.
 Sousa Mendes saw a crowd of hundreds of people at the consulate’s doors.
-Although he had been recalled, Sousa Mendes entered the consulate and, ignoring the objections of the local consul, ordered him to issue visas to all applicants at once.
+Although he had been recalled, Sousa Mendes entered the consulate and, ignoring the objections of the local consul, ordered the Consulate employees to issue visas to all applicants at once.

 Back in Lisbon, Sousa Mendes was brought before a disciplinary panel and dismissed from his position in the Foreign Ministry.
 This left him destitute and unable to support his family of 13 children.
 Nevertheless, he told Rabbi Krieger, whom he had helped in Bordeaux: